-Hill Charts: see where projects really stand
+Hill Charts: see where projects really stand.

-A Basecamp 3 exclusive, and an entirely new way to track progress.
+A Basecamp exclusive way to track progress.

 For years we’ve used Basecamp To-Dos to track our own work here at Basecamp.
 But for bigger projects with dozens or hundreds of tasks, you need a way to see the bigger picture.
 Is the project going to be done on time?
 Are people stuck?